 He has delivered us from such a deadly peril, and he will deliver us again.
 On Him we have set our hope that He will continue to deliver us, as you help us by your prayers~ 2nd Corinthians 1:10-11a NIV

-Life in the present-day Western world certainly has its fair share of peculiarities.
-On the one hand, pretty much everyone agrees that those lucky enough to live in the Western world at this time in history have more blessings, conveniences and creature comforts than people at any other period in human history.
+Life in the present-day world certainly has is peculiar.
+On the one hand, pretty much everyone agrees that those lucky enough to live in the Western world at this time in history have more blessings, conveniences and creature comforts than people at any other time in human history.

-We also have more than our fair share of curious worries.
-Even really normal people worry about stuff past generations would have thought a bit odd.
+We also have more than our fair share of weird worries.
+Even really normal people worry about stuff past generations would have thought strange.
 Things like microbes; random terror attacks, getting old, and despotic dictators in distant countries.
-The more neurotic in our midst (i.e. me) do not worry about “normal things” instead we worry about more exotic issues like the long-term effects of worry on our health and whether or not cell phone radiation is scrambling our brains and turning us into a horde of mindless zombies (stop judging).
+The more neurotic among us (i.e. me) do not worry about “normal things” instead we worry about more exotic issues like the long-term effects of worry on our health and whether or not cell phone radiation is scrambling our brains and turning us into a horde of mindless zombies (don’t judge).

 God calls us to a more proactive solution.
 He calls us to pray (Romans 12:12, Ephesians 6:18, Philippians 4:6, Colossians 4:2, 1st Thessalonians 5:13).
 We are called to pray for those closest to us and we are called to pray for people we will never know.
 We are even also called to pray for situations entirely outside of our control (1st Timothy 2:1-2).
 In the interest of promoting peace rather than anxiety I have compiled a list of things I believe every Christian ought to be praying about everyday (James 5:16).
 All of these issues are vast and far-reaching; so vast and far-reaching that nothing will change on any of these fronts without God’s help.

 Pray America does some intense soul searching-